 Sometimes, when we are faced with miscarriage, we feel lost and alone and feel like we are the only one that this has happened to.
 We soon realise that miscarriage is much more common than that.
 About one in every five pregnancies in Ireland end in miscarriage.
 That is approximately 50 miscarriages a day.

-The Miscarriage Association of Ireland holds support meetings, once a month in Dublin and Cork, and every two months in Galway, where people can meet in a supportive environment and, if they wish, they can share their experiences with others who have had similar experiences.
+The Miscarriage Association of Ireland holds in-person peer to peer support meetings, once a month in Dublin and the Mid-West (Limerick/Clare), every two months in Cork, Galway and Westmeath and regularly in Louth, where people can meet in a supportive environment and, if they wish, they can share their experiences with others who have had similar experiences.
+We also hold on-line peer to peer support meetings (via Zoom) once a month for those who cannot attend a meeting in person.

 We also have a Helpline for those in need of support, understanding and a listening ear.